Wildlife and Habitat Assistance

 If you're ready to get started, you can also fill out our LAP Form today to let our biologists know how they can help you.

-The Forest Stewardship Program is administered in partnership with the Florida Forest Service.
+The Land Steward Program is administered in partnership with the Florida Forest Service.
 It helps private landowners develop plans to increase the economic value of their forestland while maintaining its environmental integrity for future generations.
 Stewardship is based on the multiple-use land strategy.
 Please visit the website or contact an LAP biologist to learn more.

 Florida established Wildlife Best Management Practices for forestry and agriculture under two distinct programs, becoming the first state in the nation to adopt WBMPs as an alternative to incidental take permitting for state-listed species.
 The voluntary, non-regulatory programs provide practical and meaningful conservation measures that balance sustainable use and conservation of natural resources on Florida farms and timberlands.
 Contact your LAP biologist to learn more.